Inter-Slice Mobility Management in 5G: Motivations, Standard Principles, Challenges and Research Directions: Towards Seamless Inter-Slice Mobility -- Key Challenges and Research Directions

+For UE-initiated inter-slice handovers, however, enhancing user devices or UEs with new protocol entities is not straightforward.
+This is mainly due to challenges involved in the required modifications in the UE’s protocol stack.
+Moreover, these functionalities may be resource-intensive causing significant overheads on the limited UE resources (e.g., battery power).
+Fortunately, middleware solutions exist which can act as handover managers on behalf of UE \cite{Nasser2007}.
+These managers (e.g., hosted at a nearby trusted fog server) can run computationally intensive tasks (e.g., machine learning algorithms) on UE’s behalf during the inter-slice handover process.

-\textit{\textbf{Inter-Slice Handover Information Gathering and Exchange:}} An efficient slice selection and inter-slice handover decision-making requires timely and up-to-date information on the prevailing conditions of the target/candidate slices.
-The NWDAF function can receive various events information from other core NFs such as AMF, SMF, and PCF.
-Information/Data retrieval from other NFs such as UDM/UDR, NSSF, NRF etc. is also possible.
-The standard NWDAF operation, however, is confined only to core NFs of a slice.
-For efficient inter-slice handover decision mechanisms, RAN information from target slices as well as from UE are also necessary.
-For this purpose, enhancement to the existing network data analytics framework may be required.
-In fact, some recent works (e.g., \cite{E2EDataAnalytics}) have already proposed some solutions in this direction which focus on extending the existing network data analytics framework beyond the core NFs, encompassing, for instance, the RAN as well.
+\textit{\textbf{Inter-Slice Handover Information Gathering and Exchange:}} The effectiveness of data analytics and machine learning at the inter-slice handover manager entities requires timely and up-to-date information on the prevailing conditions of the target/candidate slices.
+At SBA, the slice-specific NWDAF can be seen as a central entity for inter-slice handover related information gathering and exchange.
+It can receive various events information from other core network NFs such as AMF, SMF, and PCF.
+Information/Data retrieval from other NFs such as UDM/UDR, NSSF, and NRF, is also possible.
+Although the inter-slice handover manager NF at SBA can leverage information from NWDAF of each slice, the standard NWDAF interactions are confined only to core network NFs of a slice.
+For operations such as inter-slice handover decision, RAN information from target slices as well as from UE is also desired.
+For this purpose, enhancements to existing slice information gathering and exchange mechanisms are necessary.
+In fact, some works (e.g., \cite{E2EDataAnalytics}) have already proposed solutions in this direction which extend the existing network data analytics framework and its interactions beyond the core network NFs, encompassing, for instance, the RAN and management plane as well.

+For ZSM-based inter-slice handover manager, the standard ZSM data collection services offer additional advantages.
+In addition to supporting data collection from RAN and core network domains, these services can collect infrastructure-level information as well (e.g., about resource-consumptions of individual NFs from the underlying Network Functions Virtualization (NFV) Orchestrator).

+The UE based inter-slice handover manager would mostly rely on user-perceived parameters such as Quality-of-Experience, throughput, delay, loss rate etc. However, information from candidate slices is also necessary.
+Slice advertisement mechanisms (e.g., as proposed in \cite{XAn2017}) can be implemented to provide such information to the UE-based inter-slice handover manager.